A Finite Expression Method for Solving High-Dimensional Committor Problems: Numerical Experiments

 In this example, we still consider the double-well potential~\eqref{eqn:pw_potential}, but with a more challenging boundary condition.
 Namely, we consider the sublevel sets boundaries,

 In this case, the committor function $q$ solves the following equation

 where the committor function depends on $x_1$ and $r = \sqrt{x_2^2 + \cdots + x_d^2}$, i.e., $q = q(x_1, r)$.
 The values of the parameters are as follows: $V_a = 0.2,~V_b = 0.2,~d = 10$.
 Given the non-convex nature of the problem domain, the finite element method (FEM) is employed as the benchmark solution.
 We choose the mesh size $h = 0.02$.
 The discrepancy error between the finite element solution and the exact solution in the $\|L\|_{\infty}$-norm is estimated to be approximately of the order of $O(10^{-4})$ to $O(10^{-5})$.
 When $\beta$ is small, the committor $q$ is more heavily dependent on the radius $r$, whereas as $\beta$ increases, it effectively depends only on $x_1$.
 Therefore, we experiment with different values of $\beta$ and compare the performance of FEX and that of a neural network-based solver.
 We use a depth-5 FEX tree.
-More details are provided in Appendix~\ref{sec:appendix_sublevel}.
+More details are provided in the supplementary material.

 From Table \ref{tab:2well_levelset}, we observe that FEX consistently outperforms NN for various temperatures.
 Furthermore, when $\beta = 3.0$, FEX could indeed identify the structure of the committor function, i.e., $q(x_1, r)$.
 While when $\beta = 10.0$, the problem essentially reduces to a 1D problem, and FEX is able to identify such change of pattern.
 In comparison, NN based methods are unable to retrieve such geometric information.
 The numerical solutions by FEM and by FEX are displayed in Fig. \ref{fig:sublevel_set}.
+From Figure.~\ref{fig:point_sublevel}, we observe that for $\beta = 3.0$, point clouds generated from the invariant density~\eqref{eqn:inv_pdf} are sparse near and between boundaries $A$ and $B$.
+In contrast, for $\beta = 10.0$, the data coverage is more sufficient.
+This is challenging for any data-driven approaches, which explains the relatively large errors for both FEX and neural network-based methods for $\beta = 3.0$.
+Nevertheless, FEX is still able to identify the low-dimensional structure of the problem in such a data-scarce regime, i.e., $q:= q(x_1, r)$.